Strain Engineering of Altermagnetic Symmetry in Epitaxial RuO$_2$ Films

 where $\sigma = \uparrow,\downarrow$ is the spin index and the broadening factor of $\eta$ is chosen to be 1~meV.
 Then, we simply assume that the resistances are proportional to the inverse of the overlap $K_{\sigma \sigma'}(\omega)$, $R_{p}= 1/{K_{\uparrow \uparrow}}$ and $R_{ap} = 1/{K_{\uparrow \downarrow}}$.
 We emphasize that this model ignores the microscopic structure of the insulating barrier.~\cite{julliere1975tunneling}

 Our results are summarized in Fig.~\ref{Fig3}(d).
-For $U<$1.2~eV, the TMR at $E_{\rm{F}}$ is nearly insensitive to $U$ and remains around 20~\%.
-With larger $U$, strong spin splitting along M–$\Gamma$ at $E_{\rm{F}}$ emerges, enhancing the TMR up to $\sim$70\%.
-However, as discussed earlier, such strong $U$ values are unlikely realistic and may lead to an overestimation of TMR.
-Nevertheless, the TMR can be further improved by selecting an appropriate insulating barrier that minimizes $R_p$ through optimizing momentum-dependent spin-polarized conduction.~\cite{jiang2023prediction,gurung2024nearly} The detailed spin-resolved Fermi surface of (100) RuO$_2$ is provided in Supplementary Information (Fig. S6) \cite{SI}.
-We further note that a nonzero TMR is also expected in (110) RuO$_2$, but not in (001) RuO$_2$ due to the absence of local magnetism.
+For $U<$~1.2~eV, the TMR at $E_{\rm{F}}$ is nearly insensitive to $U$ and remains at a maximum of approximately 200~\%.
+With larger $U$, strong spin splitting along M–$\Gamma$ at $E_{\rm{F}}$ emerges, enhancing the TMR up to $\sim$600~\%.
+However, as discussed earlier, such strong $U$ values are likely unrealistic and may lead to an overestimation of TMR.
+Nevertheless, the TMR can be further improved by selecting an appropriate insulating barrier that minimizes $R_p$ through optimizing momentum-dependent spin-polarized conduction.~\cite{jiang2023prediction,gurung2024nearly} The detailed spin-resolved Fermi surface of (100) RuO$_2$ is provided in Supplementary Information.~\cite{SI} We further note that a nonzero TMR is also expected in (110) RuO$_2$, but not in (001) RuO$_2$ due to the absence of local magnetism.

 \paragraph*{Conclusion} In summary, combining XRD measurements with first-principles calculations, we demonstrate that epitaxial strain plays a crucial role in RuO$_2$ thin films by manipulating their magnetic ground state.
 Compressive strain along [001] enhances the density of states near $E{_{\rm{F}}}$, driving Fermi surface instabilities and itinerant altermagnetism.
 Experimentally, (100) and (110) RuO$_2$ films grown on TiO$_2$ substrates satisfy these conditions, with the former exhibiting ideal altermagnetism and the latter showing ferrimagnetism due to broken rotation symmetries.
 We re-evalute its spin-splitting energy and corresponding TMR of a (100) RuO$_2$-based MTJ structure, both of which are found to be smaller than previously reported values.
 Our results provide a fundamental understanding of the origin of altermagnetism in RuO$_2$ and thus reconcile the ongoing debate surrounding its magnetic nature.